Hypernova-Oy/WordPress/wp-content/plugins/loftloader/readme.txt

 8. Pro version: Load Time, Device Control & Smooth Page Transition

 == Changelog ==
+= 2.2.2 =
+* Improved: Compatibility with lazy loading feature
+* Improved: The same JS code is loaded no matter how to load LoftLoader JavaScript code (External or Inline)
+* Fixed: Any page shortcode inherits the global settings as default settings

 = 2.2.1=
-Fixed: Max Load Time did not work when choosing to load LoftLoader JavaScript as inline JavaScript
+* Fixed: Max Load Time did not work when choosing to load LoftLoader JavaScript as inline JavaScript

 = 2.2.0
 * New: Option to set a Maximum Load Time